kee-org/biometric_storage/README.md

 **Known Issue**: since iOS 15 the simulator seem to no longer support local authentication:
     https://developer.apple.com/forums/thread/685773

+##### Deploying to physical devices

+To test or debug on a physical device, Apple must certify your app.
+The same applies if you are using the example app in this repository.
+We have simplified the steps necessary for setting up your environment:

+1. Copy `example/ios/DeveloperSettings.xcconfig.example` to `example/ios/DeveloperSettings.xcconfig`
+2. Change the values as described in that file
+3. Re-open the project in Xcode

+**Note** The above steps are not necessary for launching the app in a simulator.

 #### Mac OS

 * include the NSFaceIDUsageDescription key in your app’s Info.plist file